 BIG VALUE SHOWCASE EDINBURGH FESTIVAL FRINGE 2008

-The award winning Paul F Taylor is a one of the UK’s most exciting and distinctive stand-up performers.
-His unique brand of humour fuses quirky offbeat one liners with surreal observational flights of fancy to fantastical effect.
-Nominated as NATY New Act Of The Year for 2013 and GQ Magazine’s comedian of the week, Paul’s persona of a lost bewildered fool sits perfectly alongside his gleefully madcap ideas.
+The award winning Paul F Taylor is a one of the UK’s most original and distinctive stand-up performers.
+His unique brand of humour fuses quirky offbeat one liners with surreal and observational flights of fancy to fantastical effect.
+Winner of the NATY New Act Of The Year for 2013, Paul’s persona of a lost bewildered fool sits perfectly alongside his gleefully madcap ideas.